Photomatix Pro is a standalone HDR photo editing application for Linux, Mac, and Windows. Mainly, photographers use the application to:

 Any preset you use contextually updates a filter’s setting on the left panel.
 Use the left panel to customize the effect and intensity a filter has on your image.
 When doing so, always remember that you cannot layer two presets together.

 However, doing so transforms your entire image.
 Even so, the application is flexible enough and supports the creation of custom presets.
 So if you frequently shoot similar scenes, you have a bag of presets to let you achieve a specific look and feel on your photos.
 Creating a custom preset is as simple as editing a single image and choosing “Save Preset”.
-Any of your saved custom presets appear in the presets scrolling bar when you toggle “My Presets”.
+Any of your saved customs presets appear in the presets scrolling bar when you toggle “My Presets”.

 Editing and Adjustments